Specifications for Cirrus 4000

 The Cirrus normative databases are quantitative tools for the comparison of retinal nerve fiber layer thickness, macular thickness, ganglion cell plus inner plexiform layer thickness, and optic nerve head measurements to a database of normal subjects.

 The Cirrus HD-OCT is intended for use as a diagnostic device to aid in the detection and management of ocular diseases including, but not limited to, macular holes, cystoid macular edema, diabetic retinopathy, age-related macular degeneration, and glaucoma.

 Note: The Cirrus HD-OCT is not intended to be used as the sole diagnostic for disease.

-The Essential Performance of the instrument is to provide accurate measurements of anterior and posterior ocular structure.
+The Essential Performance of the instrument is to provide accurate measurements of the anterior and posterior ocular structure.

 The Cirrus HD-OCT may be used on all adults in need of diagnostic evaluation of the eye.
 This includes (but is not limited to) patients with the following disabilities or challenges:

 • Very low or not measurable visual acuity

 • Large body, but not those above 99th percentile based on anthropomorphic data